Navigating your finances with your spouse or partner

 Based on their answers, a financial professional can help them develop a custom-fit plan.

 It’s never too late to change your investment strategy.
 Life sometimes throws us curveballs.
-It is important to always communicate financial emotions and feelings.
-It’s also vital to understand you don’t know what you don’t know when it comes to money matters, which is where a financial professional adds value.
+It’s important to always communicate financial emotions and feelings.
+It’s also vital to understand that you don’t know what you don’t know when it comes to money matters, which is where a financial professional adds value.
 For instance, if you were involved in a court case, would you represent yourself or hire an attorney for the best outcome?
-No matter how many episodes of your favorite legal drama you binge, it probably makes sense to hire an attorney.
+No matter how many episodes you binge of your favorite legal drama, it probably makes sense to hire an attorney.
 If you knew you needed an operation, would you look online for instructions on how to do it yourself?
 No, you would go with a surgeon.

 Navigating your finances with a spouse or romantic partner can strain even the strongest relationship.
 Yet, with open, honest communication and the help of a financial professional, any couple can find their way to financial confidence.